dotnet/arcade/Documentation/SBOMGenerationGuidance.md

 - `Dependencies`: These should be present in the `packages` collection of the manifest, and use the same detection mechanism as the component governance tasks.

-- After the packages section, the last entry should mention the correct name and version for the software that the SBOM is about.
+- `Package name and version`: After the packages section, the last entry should mention the correct name and version for the software that the SBOM is about.
 The `name` property should read as ".NET 7.0" for main branches, and ".NET 6.0" for .NET 6 release branches.

   ```JSON
   "spdxVersion": "SPDX-2.2",